mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

     sudo apt install python3
     ```

-You can exit or stop Ubuntu by entering `exit` in the Ubuntu shell (CLI) and/or
+You can exit or stop Ubuntu by entering `exit` in the Ubuntu shell (CLI).
+This
+exits the current shell (CLI).
+To restart and/or stop WSL you can use
-stopping WSL with `wsl.exe --shutdown` command in PowerShell or Ubuntu CLI.
+`wsl.exe --shutdown` command in PowerShell or Ubuntu CLI.

 #### Managing Files in WSL